 Whatever the situation in our life is, whenever the red dot is simply not appearing on the calendar, we all freak out.
 Before you jump to conclusions and re-plan your near future, let me tell you why this may be happening.
 I have learnt from my personal experience that the monthly period is a very sensitive matter.
-I’ve researched it thoroughly and I created this list of 7 reasons for you…
+It could be attributed to various factors, and one significant aspect to consider is hormonal imbalance.
+I’ve researched it thoroughly, and I created this list of 7 reasons for you…

 Stress can cause lots of unpleasant things to our bodies – from acne, to weight gain, insomnia, headaches, digestive problems and so much more.
 When your body is under physical or emotional stress, it produces the stress hormones adrenaline and cortisol.
 When they reach higher levels, the brain “decides” which bodily functions are essential until the stress period is over.
 If you’ve recently experienced a life changing event like moving house or loosing someone close, the reproductive cycle may be delayed.

 Hypothalamus is a gland in the brain responsible for regulating various processes in the body and it can be affected by your weight.
 Extreme weight loss, low caloric intake or being very underweight may stress the hypothalamus and your body won’t produce enough oestrogen to build the lining of the uterus.
 On the other hand, gaining lots of weight in a short period of time or being overweight may produce too much oestrogen.
 Your ovaries may go for months without ovulating or the high hormonal level will make the endometrial lining to overgrow and become unstable, causing you heavy, irregular periods.